Dobby007/External-Sorting-Algorithm/README.md

-# External-Sorting-Algorithm
+# External Sorting Algorithm
-External sorting algorithm written in C# that can be used for sorting of big files that don't fit into RAM
+External sorting algorithm written in C# that can be used for sorting of big files that don't fit into RAM.
+This specific .NET application sorts files with the following format:

+    1. Apple
+    415. Apple
+    2. Banana is yellow
+    32. Cherry is the best
+    30432.
+Something something something

+First it compares the string part of records and in the case of their equality it compares numbers related to each string.
+The output  file in the example above will be:

+    1. Apple
+    415. Apple
+    2. Banana is yellow
+    32. Cherry is the best
+    30432.
+Something something something

 This algorithm uses two-way merging, described here: http://faculty.simpson.edu/lydia.sinapova/www/cmsc250/LN250_Weiss/L17-ExternalSort.htm#analysis